| |

 From Publishers Weekly

-this offshoot of Spurlock's Oscar-nominated documentary Super
+Fact-packed and funny, this offshoot of Spurlock's Oscar-nominated

-Size Me serves both as a substitute for and addition to the
+documentary Super Size Me serves both as a substitute

-movie.
-Spurlock spent a month not exercising and eating nothing
+for and addition to the movie.
+Spurlock spent a month not exercising

-even more of its backstory and outtakes.
+the book provides even more of its backstory and outtakes.

-Spurlock describes America's obesity epidemic, its relation to
+Spurlock describes America's obesity epidemic, its relation

-with the sedentary lifestyle prevalent among Americans.
+food diet combined with the sedentary lifestyle prevalent among

 The statistics, while grim, aren't as compelling as Spurlock's

-often humorous descriptions of his own gradual disintegration into
+often humorous descriptions of his own gradual disintegration

-information easily digestible and possibly useful as a classroom
+the statistic-laden information easily digestible and possibly

 He includes inspiring examples of schools that provide healthy,